InstallTheGroove/InstallTheGroove/STATUS and TODO.md

 The "Server" edition is used solely because it installs the smallest amount of packages.
 We want only the essentials, and nothing more.
 The user is always able to install more via yum.

-Blackbox is chosen as the default window manager due to how lightweight it is, while still giving the user basic functions.
+Fluxbox is chosen as the default window manager due to how lightweight it is, while still giving the user basic functions.
 A right-click of the desktop will give you access to a few basic apps.
-This menu will eventually be customized to tailor to dance game cabinets, instead of its defaults.
+Adding menu items has been scripted into the kickstart, launching Stepmania 5, OpenITG, and other utilities.

 Pulseaudio is specifically removed from this distribution because it hampers the games.
 It introduces audio lag, and OpenITG will flat out not output audio with it installed.
 The audio is piped directly from the hardware out to ALSA, right to your speakers.

 #### TODO

-Create a different default user, and make it auto-login.
+Create a different default user, ~~and make it auto-login.~~

 Autorun the game upon logging in.
 - This will be controlled by a bash script.
 If both games are installed, an accompanying script will provided to set the default.